JohnAD/RJSON/README.md

 ## The Rules

-### For objects and array entries, indentation is two spaces and ONLY two spaces.
+### `FORMATTING 1` - For objects and array entries, indentation is two spaces and ONLY two spaces.

 Good: